 – Rosa Lisbeth Navarrete, SOL Curator

-Jennifer Sanchez of Danza Divina de Los Angeles
+Jeniffer Sanchez & Danza Divina de Los Angeles

 Sanchez’s current project is Danza Divina de Los Angeles, a Danza Azteca troop based at Plaza de la Raza.
 Thanks to a grant from Eastside Arts Initiative & support of Plaza de la Raza, Jeniffer recently produced & directed a multimedia Danza performance celebrating Mexica New Year called LA Ofrenda at the Margo Albert Theater.